 In the U.S., white people are more likely to develop this type of diabetes than Latinos and African Americans.
-We also know that the disease is less common in people who—during infanthood—began eating solid foods at later ages, compared to those who were breastfed.
+We also know that the disease is less common in people who—during infanthood—began eating solid foods at later ages.

 Is Type 2 Diabetes Genetic?

 More than 100 million Americans currently have diabetes or prediabetes.
 Because so many are at risk of developing this condition, let’s look at what it is and how your genetic makeup affects your predisposition.

 With type 2 diabetes, your body doesn’t use insulin properly.
 In this case, the pancreas will try to produce more and more insulin in hopes that it will take hold—but the cells, unfortunately, do not respond to it.
 This insulin resistance results in higher-than-normal blood sugar levels.